c3lew/chinese-poker/README.md

 - **Sweep Bonus** (+3 points) if a player wins all three hands.
 - **Overall Bonus** (+18 points) for the best total hand.
 - **Scoop Bonus** (+6 points) if a player wins all hands against all opponents.
-- **Tied Hands** result in no points being awarded for that position.

 ## AI and Game Strategy